 Exercise is important for good health and weight management.
-But there is a level of health that is required for exercise to be most effective.
-Combining the reduced food intake in Phase I: FasTrac Cleanse with aggressive exercise could send a starvation signal to your brain, so work closely with your SHAPE practitioner to make necessary adjustments.
+But there is a level of health that is required for exercise to be most effective for weight reduction.
+Combining the reduced food intake in Phase I: Fast Track Cleanse with aggressive exercise could send a starvation signal to your brain, so work closely with your SHAPE practitioner to make necessary adjustments.
 The SHAPE Program will help you gain a new level of health so that exercise can work to your greatest benefit.
 You can learn more about exercise and the SHAPE Program here.

 7. You may not be getting enough quality sleep.

-8. If you’re a woman, you may be ovulating or on your cycle.
+8. For women, you may be ovulating or on your cycle.

 Hormone fluctuations due to ovulation or menstruation are normal, but they can create short periods of fat storage that are necessary to provide energy to those active reproductive organs.
 Remember, the body prepares for pregnancy during ovulation, and this preparation can lead to a weight loss plateau.
 When there’s no egg fertilization, the uterus has to shed that extra tissue and blood.
 This all requires a lot of energy, and women’s amazing bodies know exactly what to do, when to do it and how to do it.
-While it seems cruel and unfair, it’s also pretty cool.
+While it can be uncomfortable, it’s also pretty cool.
 Embrace it!

 9. Progress is usually slower the second time around.

 The exact reason for this is unknown, but if you’ve completed the SHAPE Program once (or more times) before and have regained some of the weight that was lost previously, your progress may be slower this time.
 Be patient.
 The occasional weight loss plateau is normal.
 Remember this wise adage: “Slow and steady wins the race.”